AlHusseinA/50-Python-Workouts-my-solutions-/README.md

 # 50-Python-Workouts-my-solutions-
-My solutions of the exercises in the book "50 Python Workouts"
+My solutions to the exercises in the book "50 Python Workouts"